gprMax/gprMax/docs/source/python_scripting.rst

 * Similar to Geophysical Survey Systems, Inc. (GSSI) (http://www.geophysical.com) 1.5 GHz (Model 5100) antenna
 * Simmilar to MALA Geoscience (http://www.malags.com/) 1.2 GHz antenna

 These antenna models can be accessed from within a block of Python code in your simulation.
-For example, to use Python to include one of the antenna models from the built-in library at a location 0.125m, 0.094m, 0.100m (x,y,z) using a 1mm spatial resolution:
+For example, to use Python to include an antenna model similar to a GSSI 1.5 GHz antenna at a location 0.125m, 0.094m, 0.100m (x,y,z) using a 1mm spatial resolution:

 .. code-block:: none